AlchemyOptions/docs/fields/field-group.md

 ## Description

-A Field Group is useful when you'd like to group related field and retrieve them as one complex value.
+A Field Group is useful when you'd like to group related fields and retrieve them as one complex value.
 The `fields` array contains regular fields configurations.

 The `id` field for the fields in a group should not necessarily be unique, in fact, it's much nicer when it is simple.
 See the [configuration example](#example-configuration) where the fields have such IDs as `title` and `content`.
 If there's another `field-group` on the page, it's OK to reuse `title` and `content` as IDs in its `fields` array too.
 One just needs to make sure that the ID of the `field-group` itself is unique.